A Historical Review

 - In 2020 1 USD was 160 PKR

 The Highest Rate recorded is during PPP and PMLN era.
-Now it is also mounting in Tahreek e Insaf government.
+Now it is also mounting in the Tahreek e Insaf government.

 Brief History of Pakistani Rupee